tango-io/ruby-reference/Expression.md

 This is pretty basic, you will be able to write code with out reading this part but it wouldn’t be as much fun.

 As we said before, by default Ruby returns the end statement, not only in methods, anything that can reasonably return a value does.
-For example: <== is it the "end" statement?
-I think it isn't but the last line of the body of a function (if it's a function for instance).

 `[ 3, 1, 7, 0 ].sort.reverse # => [7, 3, 1, 0]`